SpitFire19/prmon-anomaly-detection/README.md

 We used -i 0.5 as this makes prmon generate 1 data entry per second, otherwise it is 2 seconds for -i 1.

 # Note on reproducibility
-The results obtained are fully reproducible as all the seed set in Python code are fixed, so the output will be the same.
+The results obtained are fully reproducible as all the seeds set in Python code are fixed, so the output will be the same.

 # Running anomaly detector